Katelyn Gosling

 Katelyn Gosling (born May 8, 1993) is a Canadian women's ice hockey player.
 Having earned Canadian Interuniversity Sport All-Canadian honours while competing for the Western Mustangs women's ice hockey program, Gosling was claimed by the Calgary Inferno in the 2016 CWHL Draft.
-She would also compete with Canada's national team at the Winter Universiade, serving as Canada's captain at the 2017 tournament.
+She also competed with Canada's national team at the Winter Universiade, serving as Canada's captain at the 2017 tournament.

+Early life

+Raised in London, Ontario, Katelyn emerged as a promising hockey player at just six years old.
+In high school she was the captain of the Mother Teresa Catholic Secondary School hockey team.

 Playing career

-During her teens, Katelyn played in the PWHL for the London Devilettes.
+During her teens, Katelyn played in the Provincial Women's Hockey League for the London Devilettes.

 Western Mustangs

 In the aftermath of the 2012-13 season, Gosling was named to the CIS First Team All-Canadians.
 Among the other players named as First Team All-Canadians were Melodie Daoust and Hayley Wickenheiser.

 Katelyn was a co-captain of the Mustangs program that captured the gold medal at the 2015 CIS women's ice hockey national championships.
 Her sister, Cassidy Gossling was also a member of the championship team.
 In her final season with the Western Mustangs, Gosling was named a First Team All-Canadian.